 The articles referenced below are some exercises that started as products comparisons, but quickly moved to a study in 3D modeling techniques where I have coined two new modeling techniques: Streamlined Sketching and Feature Based Modeling.
 The results are eye-opening.

 Change is no fun on any Solidworks clone, especially if you have been away from the project for a couple months.
-You basically have to review how you did the part and this can take hours depending how extreme the changes.
+You basically have to review how you did the part and this can take hours depending how extreme the change.
 I am sure many have found it easier to redo the parts, of course, that leaves the door open to Murphy’s law, especially if there is an associated information document attached.
 Now if you are not the original designer this is even a more of a horror show.
 As you know some CAD operators are more equal than others.

 There are two paradigms to 3D solid model CAD design.
 History/Feature based modeling and Direct Editing.
 Both are good systems.
 I personally like to start with History based and then have Direct edit readily available for changes.
 Now there are a few things that Direct edit will not edit, like helical shapes and few others.
 But you can usually recreate most of those features if necessary.